How to create and implement a sustainability action plan

 Review your data in accordance with your key sustainability goals and if you are behind schedule, identify where improvements need to be made.

-Examining your workforce's experience of the plan's rollout through questionnaires and feedback sessions allows you to recognise areas where staff may be struggling to adapt and make adjustments.
+Examining your workforce's experience of the plan's rollout through questionnaires and feedback sessions allows you to recognise areas where staff may be struggling to adapt and adjust.

 Documenting your progress in the form of reports can ensure that sustainability remains a company priority, especially if you decide to make these reports public.